Uber rival Didi may limit rides based on gender after a grisly murder

-Chinese ride-hailing firm Didi Chuxing said on Wednesday that drivers for its car-pooling service will only be allowed to pick up passengers of the same sex during certain hours of the day, Reuters reports.
+Chinese ride-hailing firm Didi Chuxing said on Wednesday that drivers for its car-pooling service will only be allowed to pick up passengers of the same gender during certain hours of the day, Reuters reported.
 The move comes as the company works to rebuild its image after a female passenger was murdered last month.

 Between 5 a.m. and 6 a.m., and between 10 p.m. and 12 p.m., car-pooling service drivers will reportedly only be allowed to pick up passengers of the same sex.

-Didi also said it plans on testing an "escort mode" on its app in a pilot program beginning June 22, according to Reuters.
+Didi also said it plans on testing an "escort mode" on its app beginning June 22, according to Reuters.
 The feature will reportedly let passengers share their routes with emergency contacts.

 Didi Chuxing is the most popular ride-hailing app in China, and took over Uber's Chinese operations last year.
 Last month, the company received a permit to test fully-driverless cars on public roads in California.
 In April, it also entered the market in Mexico.